Intern Evaluation Procedures

 At CCPPS interns are evaluated and given feedback by individual and area supervisors, as well as by other CCPPS staff involved in their training, in various ways throughout the internship year.
 This feedback serves to facilitate growth by highlighting ongoing areas of strength and areas for growth that can serve as foci during training at CCPPS and beyond.

-In mid-October, an Intern Training Staff (ITS) meeting is held to informally discuss interns’ performance over the first 6-8 weeks of internship.
+1) In the middle of the first term (or approximately November 1) interns and supervisors informally discuss interns’ performance over the first 7 weeks of internship.
 This informal meeting is designed to review the progress of interns and discuss any ongoing concerns or challenges as they are being addressed by supervisors in their respective areas.
 This initial meeting also provides an opportunity for:

-- early intervention if significant concerns are raised about performance in the ITS meeting (see Procedures for Addressing Staff Concerns Regarding Intern Behaviors and Skills below)
+a. early intervention if significant concerns are raised about performance with the training director and other supervising staff (see Procedures for Addressing Staff Concerns Regarding Intern Behaviors and Skills below)

-- increasing ITS awareness of intern performance across professional wide competencies to tailor training over next few weeks in various supervised areas as needed.
+b. increasing supervising staff awareness of intern performance across professional wide competencies to tailor training over next few weeks in various supervised areas as needed.

 The original copies of formal evaluations become a permanent part of the intern’s internship file.